MakingMoneyTeam/aws-mission-1/content/3-create-ec2/_index.md

   - Key pair name: Choose the available key pair or create a new key pair with **.pem** format
     ![EC2](../images/ec2_5.png)
+  {{% notice note %}}
+  A key pair consists of a public key and a private key that are used to encrypt and decrypt the communication between your instance and your device.
+You’ll need to download and save the private key file (.pem) to your device and change its permissions to make it readable only by you.
+You’ll also need to use a terminal or a shell program that supports SSH, such as PuTTY or Git Bash.
+  {{% /notice %}}

 - **Network settings**